-NEXT MEETING: TBD
+NEXT MEETING: MARCH 21, 2024

-MEETINGS AND HEARINGS ARE OPEN TO THE PUBLIC, AND MAY BE CANCELLED WITHOUT NOTICE.
+$\label{eq:meetings} \textbf{AND HEARINGS ARE OPEN TO THE PUBLIC, AND MAY BE CANCELLED WITHOUT NOTICE.}$

 Times listed for meeting items are approximate and depend on the length of discussion and voting.
 All meetings are held virtually unless otherwise indicated.
 In-person meetings are typically conducted at 4822 Madison Yards Way, Madison, Wisconsin, unless an alternative location is listed on the meeting notice.
-In order to confirm a meeting or to request a complete copy of the board's agenda, please visit the Department website at https:\\dsps.wi.gov.
+In order to confirm a meeting or to request a complete copy of the board's agenda, please visit the Department website at https://dsps.wi.gov.
 The board may also consider materials or items filed after the transmission of this notice.
 Times listed for the commencement of disciplinary hearings may be changed by the examiner for the convenience of the parties.
 Requests for interpreters for the hard of hearing, or other accommodations, are considered upon request by contacting the Affirmative Action Officer, or reach the Meeting Staff by calling 608-267-7213.

-VIRTUAL/TELECONFERENCE MASS TIMBER TASK FORCE MEETING MINUTES MARCH 23, 2023
+VIRTUAL/TELECONFERENCE MASS TIMBER TASK FORCE MEETING MINUTES DECEMBER 11, 2023

-PRESENT: Justin Gavin, Laura Hasburgh, Jason Korb, Marco Lo Ricco, Michael Mazmanian
+PRESENT: Justin Gavin (arrived 10:43 a.m.), Laura Hasburgh, Jordan Komp, Marco Lo

+Ricco, Michael Mazmanian, Richard Paur, Erich Roden